 During all these periods of differeent trade regulations, Jernkontoret has always played an important role as a negotiator on questions relating to the iron and steel industries.

 Over the 275 years that have passed since its corporate charter the organisation has survived attempts to close it down, proposals to convert it into a purely banking business or into a joint-stock company.
-On severeal occasions it has changed its organisation, added or withdrawn from some activity or focused its efforts on particluar tasks in response to the changing requirements of the time, but Jernkontoret's purpose has always been to work for the quality of Swedish steel and thereby its demand on foreign markets.
+On severeal occasions it has changed its organisation, added or withdrawn from some activity or focused its efforts on particluar tasks in response to the changing requirements of the time.
+However, Jernkontoret's endeavor has always been to work for the quality of Swedish steel and thus its demand on foreign markets.